 Matt Prall, Papilio Bespoke Kitchens

 With consumers more mindful about the use of materials, we’re likely to see an increase in the use of characterful veneers such as Pippy Elm & Walnut for 2018.
 These materials add texture and intrigue to the kitchen and when working in a bespoke manner can be used for everything from statement wall veneers to unique cabinetry and shelving.
 The use of high-quality wood to create statement rooms is going to be big!

 The return of wood kitchens.
-In recent years we fell out of love with wood kitchens in favour of shiny gloss doors, however, wood is set to make a huge comeback.
+In recent years we fell out of love with wood kitchens in favor of shiny gloss doors, however, wood is set to make a huge comeback.
 Forget oak shaker, this time around, it’s all about flat panel doors with masses of texture.
 Think reclaimed oak, textured directional grains and lime washes.
-This handle-less family kitchen shows that wood can be both modern and homely.
-It is the perfect backdrop for colour and pattern, without being overpowering.
+This handle-less family kitchen shows that wood can be both modern and homey.
+It is the perfect backdrop for color and pattern, without being overpowering.
 The striking grain on the simple doors adds a luxurious, European feel to an otherwise minimalistic design.

 Diane Berry Kitchens LTD